 Poor carbohydrate metabolism or poor glycogen storage in the liver often cause hypoglycemia, because both make it difficult for the body to control blood sugar levels.
 The diagnostic standard is blood sugar levels below 50 mg/dL, and abnormal response to a sugar challenge given in a test called the glucose tolerance test.

-I nickname hypglycemia “sub-clinical glycogen storage disease” (real gsd) because in 1996 while in Kathmandu, Dr Mana was examining a hypoglycemic patient and demonstrated via palpation that the liver had shrunk in size, indicating low levels of glycogen.
-In TAM, this problem, linked to low blood pressure, fatigue, and nervousness in a disease called ojaskshya, and is considered to be the result of weak digestion and blood deficiency (rasaksaya).
+In TAM (Traditional Ayurvedic Medicine), this problem is linked to low blood pressure, fatigue, and nervousness in a disease called ojaskshya, It is considered to be the result of weak digestion and blood deficiency (raktakshya).
 The problem is often found in nerve-natured (Vata prakriti) patients.
 It is treated by combining digestive herbs and general rasayana tonics (Bajracharya, 1988).
 This insight led me to understand much more clearly my treatment goals.
 Many patients have found relief following the below strategies.

 The body’s biochemical response to hypoglycemia usually starts when sugars are in the high/mid 70’s.
 While there is some degree of variability among people, most will usually develop symptoms suggestive of hypoglycemia when blood glucose levels lower.